Progress Notes

 For many years a small cross was driven in the ground but it no longer was present the day we were there.

-The Jefferson City News Tribune ran an interesting article about old time fiddling Sunday, November 30.
+The Jefferson City News Tribune ran an interesting article about old time fiddling Sunday, November 30, 2008.
 Thanks go to David Statler and Doris Wiggins who alerted me to it.
-For those of you outside the circulation area of the Jefferson City News Tribune you can read it at this website:

 This article also lists an interesting website regarding Wyatt’s Violin Shop in Independence, Missouri at: